 (G) In state or federal waters, federal permit required for Highly Migratory Species, excluding Atlantic bonito, little tunny (albacore), and blackfin tuna: 978-281-9370.
 Prior to removal from vessel, all billfishes, swordfish and bluefin tuna must be reported at NC HMS reporting stations.
 DMF website for more details.

-(H) Reef complex species: whitebone porgy, jolthead porgy, knobbed porgy, longspine porgy, gray triggerfish, yellow jack, bar jack, almaco jack, lesser amberjack, banded rudderfish, white grunt, margates, spadefish and scup (south of Hatteras).
-20 per person per day in combination.
+(H) Snapper grouper complex species: whitebone porgy, jolthead porgy, knobbed porgy, saucereye porgy, gray triggerfish, bar jack, almaco jack, lesser amberjack, banded rudderfish, white grunt, margates, sailor’s choice, spadefish and scup (south of Hatteras).
+20 per person per day in combination when the species are open to harvest. (see note I above).

 (J) Shallow water grouper species (gag, black, red, scamp, rock hind, red hind, coney, graysby, yellowfin, and yellowmouth grouper ) harvest is prohibited January 1–April 30.
-Possession of red snapper is currently prohibited, except for the following dates: July 11 – 13, July 18 – July 20, July 25 – July 26.
-One fish per person per day.
+Possession of red snapper is prohibited.

-(K) Grouper in the management unit include: red, yellowfin, yellowmouth, black, snowy, yellowedge, misty, gag, scamp, red hind, rock hind, graysby, and coney.
+(K) Grouper in the management unit include: snowy, red, yellowfin, yellowmouth, black, yellowedge, misty, gag, scamp, red hind, rock hind, graysby, and coney.
 The three (3) grouper bag limit also includes blueline, golden and sand tilefish.
-Maximum one golden tilefish per person per day.
-No possession of Nassau, Goliath and warsaw grouper, and speckled hind.
-No possession of golden tilefish effective June 3, 2013 through 12:01 A.M.
-January 1, 2014.
+Maximum of one golden tilefish per person per day and one snowy grouper per vessel per day (when season is open).
+No possession of Nassau, goliath and warsaw grouper, and speckled hind.

 (L) It is unlawful to possess blacktip, bull, lemon, nurse, spinner, tiger, blue, oceanic whitetip, porbeagle, shortfin mako and common thresher less than 54 inches (FL).
 It is unlawful to possess great, scalloped and smooth hammerhead sharks less than 78 inches (FL).
 It is unlawful to possess a great, scalloped or smooth hammerhead or oceanic whitetip shark while in possession of tunas, billfish or swordfish.